kping0/SimpleSecureChat/server/README.md

      openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365

-  Note that this certificate (in this case "cert.pem") ALSO needs to be put in the client directory for server validation to prevent MITM attacks.
+  Note that this certificate (in this case "cert.pem") ALSO needs to be put in the client directory with the name "public.pem"(default configuration) for server validation to prevent MITM attacks.
+The client will not connect if the server certificate does not match with client/public.pem